Xichang Satellite Launch Center: Launch Complexes

+Mobile Launcher Pad, is used by CASIC's Kuaizhou-1A rocket to launch from Xichang.

 Technical Center

 XSLC's Technical Center is equipped for testing and integration of the payload and launch vehicle.
 Its Mission Command and Control Center is located 7 km southwest of the launch pads, and provides flight and safety control during overall system rehearsal and launch.
 It is serviced by a dedicated railway and highway directly from Xichang Qingshan Airport and Manshuiwan railway station, which is about 50 km away from the launch site.
 Two launch complexes at the facility support flight operations.

+Residential Area

+The Residential Area of XSLC was built to house workers of the launch center, and consists of: